LNWR Class E: History

 From 1917, Charles Bowen Cooke started to rebuild the remaining 24 Class Es into LNWR Class G1 0-8-0s with simple expansion engines.
-12 had been so treated by the grouping of 1923, and a further pair were treated in January and February of that year.
+12 had been modified by the grouping of 1923, and a further pair were rebuilt in January and February of that year.
 Of the remaining ten Class Es, the LMS allocated them the numbers 9600-9.
-A further four were rebuilt to Class G1 in 1923-4, while the remaining six engines were withdrawn still as Class Es in 1927/8, two of them never receiving their allocated LMS No. None was preserved.
+A further four were rebuilt to Class G1 in 1923-4, while the remaining six engines were withdrawn as Class Es in 1927/8, two of them never receiving their allocated LMS number.
+None were preserved.

 List of locomotives

 LMS numbers in parentheses were not carried prior to rebuilding as G1 or withdrawal.